Improved Stochastic Optimization of LogSumExp: Introduction

 In the current work, we propose a general-purpose approach to tackle both mentioned challenges.
-To that end, we use a SoftPlus approximation of $F(\varphi; \mu)$ that allows using stochastic gradient methods while remaining close to the original objective.
-We start with a variational formulation analogous to the one in the Gibbs principle, but with the KL-divergence replaced with another $f$-divergence -- the \emph{safe KL} divergence.
-The corresponding variational problem can be of interest itself, as it possesses some properties which can be beneficial compared to the KL penalty --- e.g., uniform density bound.
+To that end, we use a SoftPlus approximation of $F(\varphi; \mu)$ that moves the expectation outside the logarithm, which allows using stochastic gradient methods while remaining close to the original objective.
+We start with a variational formulation analogous to the one in the Gibbs principle, but with the KL-divergence replaced with another $f$-divergence -- the \emph{(Overflow-)Safe KL} divergence.
+The corresponding variational problem can be of interest itself, as it possesses some properties which can be beneficial compared to the KL penalty -- e.g., uniform density bound.
 Moreover, it can be also viewed as an approximation of a conditional value at risk functional (CVaR).
 In fact, the same functional (with different parameters) appeared in \cite{soma2020statistical} in the context of smooth CVaR approximation.
 Thus, we demonstrate that it generates a family of problems including CVaR and LogSumExp minimization as limit cases.

-\textbf{Related works.} We are not aware of any universal way to efficiently treat optimization objectives involving the LogSumExp functional~\eqref{def:F}, especially in infinite-dimensional settings.
-This functional appeared in different applications and was treated on a case-by-case basis. \citet{bouchard2007efficient} studies three upper bounds on LogSumExp for approximate Bayesian inference.
-One of them is a particular case of the approximation proposed in the present work. \cite{aueb2016one} constructs a bound on softmax probabilities and shows that it leads to a bound on LogSumExp in the context of multiclass classification. \citet{nielsen2016guaranteed} approximate LogSumExp in the context of estimating divergences between mixture models.
-Their approximation combines LogSumExp bounds based on $\min$ and $\max$. \citet{huKullbackLeiblerDivergenceConstrained} and, susequently, \citet{levy2020large} study DRO problems with $f$-divergences.
-They propose a batch-based approximation.
-When the ambiguity set is the unit simplex, and KL divergence penalty is used, the original objective is the LogSumExp of the losses over the entire dataset, while the approximation replaces it with the average of LogSumExp terms computed on individual batches.
-This approximation introduces bias, which can only be reduced by using large batch sizes.
+\textbf{Related works.} The LogSumExp functional~\eqref{def:F} has appeared in many applications and has often been treated on a case-by-case basis. \citet{bouchard2007efficient} study three upper bounds on LogSumExp for approximate Bayesian inference; one of them is a particular case of the approximation proposed in the present work. \citet{aueb2016one} construct a bound on softmax probabilities and show that it leads to a bound on LogSumExp in the context of multiclass classification. \citet{nielsen2016guaranteed} approximate LogSumExp in the context of estimating divergences between mixture models, combining bounds based on $\min$ and $\max$. \citet{Tucker2017REBAR,Luo2020SUMO} propose and study unbiased estimators for latent-variable models based on Russian Roulette truncation. \citet{LyneGirolamiEtAl2015RussianRoulette,SpringShrivastava2017LSHPartition} focus on estimating the partition function itself, rather than on optimization problems involving the partition function.